Ed Furgol: Early life

+Professional career

-A Polish American born in New York Mills, New York, Furgol won six times on the PGA Tour, including one major championship, the 1954 U.S. Open.
+Furgol won six times on the PGA Tour, including one major championship, the 1954 U.S. Open.
+Furgol won the 1954 Canada Cup as both an individual and teammate.
 He also played on the Ryder Cup team in 1957.

 Although he was from the same town as fellow tour player Marty Furgol (1916–2005), they were not related.

+Personal life

-Furgol died at age 79 in Miami Shores, Florida.
+Frugal was married to Helen.
+He died at age 79 in Miami Shores, Florida.